-College admission Early Decisions are starting to come out, and some students might get an unexpected answer back: a deferral.
-A deferral is considered the limbo of college admission—you aren’t quite accepted, but you aren’t rejected either.
-When a school defers you, it means they see potential in your application, but the admission officers want to evaluate your application again during the Regular Decision cycle.
-If you do get deferred, here are four steps you should take.
+College admission Early Decisions are starting to come out, and some students might get an unexpected answer back: a deferral or waitlist decision.
+The similarity is that both options place students in a sort of limbo state where they have to wait longer to see if they will be admitted to a college.
+When a school defers you, it means they see potential in your application during the early round, but the admission officers want to evaluate your application again during the Regular Decision cycle.
+Waitlisted, on the other hand, means the college has finished reviewing your application and their decision is to put you on the waiting list; you may be accepted later if space becomes available.
+Whether you're deferred or waitlisted, here are four steps you should take after receiving the news.

 1. Decide if the school is still your top option

 Is this university still your dream school or has anything changed since you sent in your application?
 Another college might actually be a better fit for you, and this deferment will open up your options.
 This is a chance to reconsider your college list—take a look and see which schools you still need to hear from, which ones you've received acceptances from, and what financial aid you've been offered.
 A better option may be waiting for you already!

 Think about recent accomplishments, updated test scores, or accolades you may have achieved throughout the last couple of months.
 Add these to your high school résumé, but also add them to your LinkedIn profile and consider sending your link as supplementary material for when the school reconsiders your application.
 Your LinkedIn profile can also serve as a portfolio to add any research papers, pictures from service projects, or videos of your extracurricular activities.

 This may just tip the scales in your favor.
 Ask a supervisor from an internship, your manager at work, or a coach or teacher to write you an additional letter of recommendation.
 This recommendation should add something entirely new to your application.
 Make sure you ask someone who knows you well and you have a close relationship with—someone who can speak about the positive aspects of your personality.